PJSoftware/advent-of-code/2016/23/README-23.md

 The rest of the electronics seem to place the keypad entry (the number of eggs, 7) in register a, run the code, and then send the value left in register a to the safe.

+What value should be sent to the safe?

 ### First Steps

 Our first step will be to refactor our [day 12 solution](../12) to move our **assembunny** interpreter into our 2016/lib folder.
 Before we can modify it (and, indeed, after we modify it) we need to ensure that our code from day 12 still works.
 Current output is: